garrettgibo/garrettgibo.github.io/README.md

 [![Build](https://github.com/garrettgibo/garrettgibo.github.io/workflows/Build/badge.svg)](https://github.com/garrettgibo/garrettgibo.github.io/actions?query=workflow%3ABuild)
 [![Deploy](https://github.com/garrettgibo/garrettgibo.github.io/workflows/Deploy/badge.svg)](https://github.com/garrettgibo/garrettgibo.github.io/actions?query=workflow%3ADeploy)

-My personal website with a little about me and what I've done.
-Some features of my site are:
+My personal website that will one day be amazing.

+Some special features:

 - it is unnecessarily built with react
 - if you look through its history it has gone through complete overhauls many times, but it still only looks like this
-- it is very possible that things are slightly inaccurate (in terms of the build not the content)